Boog City presents

 and East Village community newspaper of the same name.
 It has put out

-approximately 200 publications, including 35 volumes of poetry and
+over 200 publications, including 35 volumes of poetry, various

-various magazines and a newspaper, featuring work by Allen Ginsberg
+magazines, and a newspaper, featuring work by Allen Ginsberg and

 women’s writing, and Louisville, Ky.
 It hosts and curates two regular